poseidon-framework/aadr2poseidon/AADR50_to_Poseidon2.4.0/README.md

   --minimal
 ```

-The `--minimal` flag will keep the output package as simple as possible and only add a minimal `POSEIDON.yml file`.
+The `--minimal` flag will keep the output package as simple as possible and only add a minimal `POSEIDON.yml` file.

 4. Run the script `data migration.R` to obtain a `.janno` file from the `.anno` file (more about this process below in **How does `data migration.R` work**) and add it to the package by adding the following line to the `POSEIDON.yml` file.